godfather-is-me/FlexibleFrameworks/README.md

 ```

 > `main.py` is the main file which navigates across the several pages.
 It is also where the sidebar is initiated and kept constant throughout the app
 ---

+> `Authentication.py` is the file used to authenticate the database with the server using private/secret keys
+---

 > `T1.py` and `T2.py` are dummy templates used for testing and creating new templates as when required manually.
 It contains the basic code for sending and retreiving files from the FireStore server (NoSQL database)